IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 ```
 WARNING:
-   Providing your password as a command line option is not recommended
-   Your password might be visible to others and might be recorded in your shell history
+   If you enter your password as a command option, your password might be visible to others or recorded in your shell history.
 ```

 Take the following code as an example for the warning message output: